dbza/sieve/README.md

 # Sieve
-Scrap and do first level filtering
+Scrap job postings and do automated first level filtering